help-me-mom/ng-mocks/README.md

 );
 ```

-For services and tokens, we can optionally provide their mocked values.
+For services and tokens, we can optionally provide their mock values.
 They are added as `useValue` in providers.

 ```typescript